 Web Crawlers (Bots) and Viewed Form Events

 On September 12, 2019, we released a change to filter out web crawlers and more accurately report your engagement metrics.
-As a result, you may notice a decrease in the number of Viewed Form events in your account, accompanied by a higher Form Engagement Rate.
+As a result, you may notice a decrease in the number of Viewed Form events in your account, accompanied by a higher Form Submit Rate.

 Looking for tips on how to optimize your signup form performance?
 Check out our guide on building the marketing list of your dreams.